Key Admission Information

 - An offer by the institution and its acceptance by the student constitute an agreement which both are expected to honor.

 The intent of the Resolution is to provide a uniform and widely acceptable framework that provides protection for both student and institution.
 The Resolution acknowledges that students, after having accepted an offer, may change their minds and withdraw that acceptance.
+Frequently asked questions about the Resolution can be found on the CGS website.

 Clear wording about acceptance deadlines should be included in all funding offer letters to admitted students.
 Below are examples of acceptable offer letter wording for programs offering students funding in the form of assistantships, fellowships, scholarships, or traineeships.